Git Workflow¶

 When a developer is ready, they initiate a pull request to the lead, and the

-lead merges their feature
+lead merges their feature branch into develop if the following

 conditions are met: